FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Verify TDD workflow section is added
 - Check links to documentation work correctly
 - Ensure quick start guide is clear and concise
+- Verify the README includes information about centralized configuration management
+- Confirm the README explains proper error handling practices
+- Check that the README describes the use of structured Docker output formats
+- Verify the README explains the specific pattern for Business Central container operations
+- Confirm the README includes information about strongly-typed objects

 **Dependencies:**
 - Task 15 (Create Workflow Documentation)